Viking Hygiene, Grooming, and Personal Presentation

 Those Damn Sexy Clean Vikings

-Medieval English chronicler John of Wallingford wrote about the Anglo-Saxon slaughter of Vikings that happened in 1002,
+Medieval English chronicler John of Wallingford wrote of the Vikings,

 “The Danes made themselves too acceptable to English women by their elegant manners and their care of their person.
 They combed their hair every day, bathed every Saturday, and even changed their garments often.
 They set off their persons by many such frivolous devices.
 In this manner, they laid siege to the virtue of the married women, and persuaded the daughters, even of the nobles to be their concubines.”